Ethiopian Art Theatre: The Chip Woman's Fortune (play)

-Along with The Ethiopian Art Theatre's European theatrical repertoire the group was also committed to performing works by African American playwrights.
+Along with the Ethiopian Art Theatre's European theatrical repertoire the group was also committed to performing works by African American playwrights.
 The company, "requested help from The Crisis, the official publication for the National Association for the advancement of Colored People (N.A.A.C.P).
 W.E.B.
 Du Bois, its editor, recommended Willis Richardson, who had won two of its annual literary contests, and the company chose Richardson's one-act play The Chip Woman's Fortune. "...The Chip Woman's Fortune opened on [sic] 7 May 1923 at the Frazee Theatre, making it the first black drama produced on the Great White Way."
 The play centered around a critical incident in the life of a poor African American family.
-It was not a financial success but W.E.B DuBois lauded it:
+It was not a financial success but W. E. B. Du Bois lauded it:

-The Negro Drama in America took another step forward when The Ethiopian Art Players under Raymond O'Neil, came to Broadway, New York.
+The Negro Drama in America took another step forward when the Ethiopian Art Players under Raymond O'Neil, came to Broadway, New York.
 Financially the experiment was a failure; but dramatically and spiritually it was one of the greatest successes this country as ever seen.